Eastern Long Island Audubon Society Eastern Long Island Audubon Society

 Eastern Long Island Audubon Society is a Chapter of the National Audubon Society serving the communiites from Patchogue to Montauk along the South Shore of Long Island, including western Riverhead, Brookhaven, Southampton and East Hampton.

-This free program is at Quogue Wildlife Refuge, 3 Old Country Road, Quogue.
+Quogue Wildlife Refuge, 3 Old Country Road, Quogue, NY.